I Took the Internet Addiction Quiz and I Won

 If there is anything I don’t like, it’s linear time.
 The internet makes me feel like I can bend time.
 I can’t bend time, so I just say “five more minutes” and then fall into a vortex.
 I go into blackouts.

-15. Do you feel preoccupied with the internet when offline, or fantasize about being online?
+15. Do you feel preoccupied with the internet when offline, or fantasise about being online?

 Obvi.